Dingy Skipper Erynnis tages (Linnaeus 1758)

 Family: Hesperidae (The Skippers)

-Photo above right by Lauren Teate
+Photo top right by Lauren Teate

 The Dingy Skipper is a small, inconspicuous, fast-flying, moth-like butterfly which can easily be missed.
 The males and females look similar.
 It is often confused with day-flying moths such as Mother Shipton Callistege mi and Burnet Companion Euclidia glyphica which may share the same habitat, so care should be taken to check if the antennae are clubbed (butterfly) or not (moth).

 With thanks to The Butterflies of Yorkshire edited by Howard M Frost